Biden is due to meet King Charles, PM Sunak during a brief visit to the UK - ExBulletin

 “The United Kingdom is NATO’s most important European ally, we are the United States’ most important commercial, military and diplomatic partner, and we are at the forefront of providing Ukraine with the support that it needs to succeed on the battlefield,” said Sunak, who studied at Stanford University in California and owns a penthouse apartment in Santa Monica.

-Sunak has come a long way to mend ties with Biden after the relationship cooled under his predecessors Boris Johnson and Liz Truss due to their tough stance on a post-Brexit deal with the European Union and Johnson’s closer ties with Donald Trump.
+Mr Sunak has come a long way to restore ties with Biden after the relationship cooled under his predecessors Boris Johnson and Liz Truss due to their tough stance on a post-Brexit deal with the European Union and closer ties of Johnson with Donald Trump.

-For Biden, the most high-profile part of the trip will be his meeting with King Charles at Windsor Castle in west London where the monarch’s late mother, Queen Elizabeth, hosted Barack Obama in 2016 and Trump in 2018.
+For Mr Biden, the most high-profile part of the trip will be his meeting with King Charles at Windsor Castle in west London where the monarch’s late mother, Queen Elizabeth, hosted Barack Obama in 2016 and Trump in 2018 .

 The President and the King are due to discuss climate issues, a topic Charles, 74, has been campaigning and speaking out on for more than five decades.